 - Coleen Gragen Award: Faculty, staff or student recognized for dedication and advocacy for women.

-- Christine LaFia Award: Senior with outstanding service to the College.
+- Christine LaFia Award: Senior with outstanding service to the College over their entire time at Mills.

-- Shirley Weishaar Award: Outstanding service to the Division of Student Life.
+- Shirley Weishaar Award: Outstanding service to the Division of Student Life over their entire time at Mills.

-- Palladium: Honor society recognizing juniors and seniors who combine academic excellence with service to the College.
+- Palladium: Honor society recognizing juniors and seniors who combine academic excellence with service to the College over their entire time at Mills.
 Palladium requires a 3.0 GPA.

 - Student Organization of the Year: Presented to an organization that has demonstrated through their events and activities, outstanding collaboration and dedication to educating the Mills and broader community in support of the College’s and the ASMC’s mission.